 Instructions

-- Add spinach, tomatoes, green chili, and ginger.
-Add spices – coriander powder, cumin powder, and salt to taste.
+- Add tomatoes, green chili, and ginger.
+Add spices - coriander powder, and salt to taste.
+Sauté for 2-3 minutes or until tomato softens.

 - Once the Instant pot beeps, do a quick pressure release.
 Open the lid, and using an immersion blender, blend the spinach to puree, for a creamy consistency.Note: Blend spinach to puree or the desired consistency.
 You can puree spinach in a blender.
 Use extreme caution while blending hot foods.
 Keep the lid slightly open to let the hot air escape.
 Use a kitchen towel to cover the lid to avoid any splashes.

-- (Optional) Heat a tablespoon of oil in a pan.
+- Optional: Heat a tablespoon of oil in a pan.
 Add paneer cubes, and sauté the paneer pieces for a couple of minutes on each side or to a light brown color.

 - Turn ON SAUTE (less), add Paneer, garam masala, and freshly squeezed lemon juice (optional).
 Mix gently, and bring the mixture to a gentle boil.